-Answered By: Main Reference Library Last Updated: Sep 15, 2016 Views: 41
+Answered By: Main Reference Library Last Updated: Mar 24, 2017 Views: 50

-Thank you for your inquiry.
 We understand your frustration with patrons who do not return materials on time.
-However, with electronic/digital book checkouts, for the Overdrive database, items are automatically disabled from a patrons account when their due date is up and the item then becomes available for the next person on the hold list.
-So patrons do not "return" eBooks, the eBooks automatically return themselves.
-If you are on the hold list, you will be notified by email that your item is now available for checkout.
+However, with electronic/digital services like Overdrive, items are automatically disabled from patron accounts when the due date arrives, and the item then becomes available for the next person on the hold list.
+So, patrons do not "return" eBooks, the eBooks automatically return themselves.
+For most of our services, you will be notified by email that your item is now available for checkout.

-Some other options that might be available to you are to checkout the item in another format.
-For example, if you feel you are waiting too long for an eBook item, you can check the catalog to see if that item is available as a printed book or as an audioBook or an eAudiobook.
-If you only want the item in eBook format, then you might also want to check other sources that offer eBooks.
-For example, at the bottom of the library's Digital Media Help page, there are links to other reputable sources that provide access to eBooks.
+You may be able to check out the item in another format if you feel you are waiting too long for an eBook item.
+Check the catalog to see if that item is available in a print or audio format, and you may also check other sources that offer eBooks.
+At the bottom of the library's Digital Media Help page, there are links to other reputable sources that provide access to eBooks.